jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 # 2 Understanding the link between v8 and JavaScript

-In this section we will learn some of the basic links between data types, functions and the rest of the basic parts of JavaScript.
+In this section we will review some of the basic links between data types, functions and the rest of the basic parts of JavaScript.
 We will understand how to create primitive data types in C++ and how to do the same in JavaScript.
-I make the assumption that you have a basic understanding of JavaScript and Node.js.
+I make the assumption that you already have a basic understanding of JavaScript and Node.js.

 ## 2.x Isolates

 In v8, isolates represent an isolated instance of a v8 engine bound to a process.
-Every v8 isolate has a completely unique state and objects from any other isolate should not be mixed with other isolates.
+Every v8 isolate has a completely unique state and objects from other isolates should not be mixed.
 During initialization v8 creates a default isolate and enters its scope.
 Other isolates may be created and used with each other in parallel running in separate threads.
 An isolate may only be entered by one thread at any given time during execution.
 [1]

 ***Figure 2.x - Creating a new Isolate in C++ with V8***